muhidhossain/sign-up/README.md

 export {auth};
 ```
-> Copy this code and replace the firebaseConfig with your Config and put it on firebase.js.
+> Copy this code and replace the firebaseConfig with your Config and put it on firebase.js file under src folder.

 ## 4/ yarn start